ajaydhar1/baseball-pitches/README.md

    ```
 2. Or you can just download the project by:

-   1. Clicking the green Code button on the top right of the screen and
+   1. Clicking the green Code button on the top right of the screen
    2. Selecting "Download ZIP"